RaffLab/SIM-centriole-ring-measurement/README.md

 | -gmax | upper bound of the radius in green channel - default = 4.5 |
 | -h | help |

 The program creates "Results" folder in the same directory as the images.
-In "Results", there are several files namely Parameters_results.txt, radius_profile.png, raw_data.csv, and summary.csv
+In "Results", there are several files, namely Parameters_results.txt, radius_profile.png, raw_data.csv, and summary.csv

 There are two montages, each contains multiple centrioles-model pair:
 ![alt text](Images/Asl_montages.png)
 ![alt text](Images/Cep97_montages.png)

 ### Explanation of the output
-The program perform Otsu thresholding on the **first frame** of the video.
+The program performs Otsu thresholding on the **first frame** of the video.
 The same threshold will be applied throughout every frame of the video.
 Any intensity above the threshold will be preserved in the binarized mask.

 The output: